 The distinction with P50 has current keeper (is current keeper of) is that P49 has former or current keeper (is former or current keeper of) leaves open the question as to whether the specified keepers are current.

-P49 has former or current keeper (is former or current keeper of) is a shortcut for the more detailed path from E18 Physical Thing through P30 transferred custody of, E10 Transfer of Custody, P28 custody surrendered by or P29 custody received by E39 Actor.
+P49 has former or current keeper (is former or current keeper of) is a shortcut for the more detailed path from ‘E18 Physical Thing’ through ‘P30 transferred custody of’, ‘E10 Transfer of Custody’, ‘P28 custody surrendered by’ or ‘P29 custody received by’ to ‘ E39 Actor’.

 Examples: